 MS in Educational Psychology

-Students interested in studying the learning processes of the intellectually gifted, the learning disabled, and everyone in between might wish to pursue a career in educational psychology.
-Students can get started by enrolling in a program such as Kaplan University's Master of Science in Educational Psychology.
+Students interested in studying the learning processes of school children might wish to pursue a career in educational psychology.
+Students can get started by enrolling in Purdue University Global's Master of Science in Educational Psychology.
 Read on for further information.

 Official Program Name: